 Running from the Command Line

-You can run spreadsheet reports from the command line, so you can include report generation in batch scripts and create reports without needing to bring up the aPriori user interface.
-This can is useful for automated status reports, or automatically feeding aPriori data into another application or database.
+You can run spreadsheet reports from the command line, to run automated status reports, or automatically feed aPriori data into another application or database.

 Reports run from the command line do not need to be installed in aPriori prior to use.
 You specify the pathname to the .xml input and .xls output files.
 Note that you should specify any .xls template file with the templatePath attribute to the reports tag at the top of the .xml file, for example,